-CMCS - Center for Media and Communication Studies: a research center of the Central European University in Budapest dedicated to advancing media and communication scholarship and policy and the democratic potential of the media.
-The CMCS produces scholarly and practice-oriented research addressing academic, policy and civil society needs.
-CMCS research and activities address media and communication policy and the democratic potential of the media, civil society and participation, fundamental communication and informational rights, and the complexities of media and communication in transition.
+CMDS - Center for Media, Data and Society: a research center of the Central European University in Budapest dedicated to advancing media and communication scholarship and policy and the democratic potential of the media.
+The CMDS produces scholarly and practice-oriented research addressing academic, policy and civil society needs.
+CMDS research and activities address media and communication policy and the democratic potential of the media, civil society and participation, fundamental communication and informational rights, and the complexities of media and communication in transition.

 Erich Pommer Institut (EPI) organises seminars and workshops for media professionals.
 Very useful is the Legal Basics Database (www.legalbasics.org), which gives an overview on National and European Media Laws both in original and English language.

 ECREA - European Commission Research and Education Association; established in 2005 as a merger of the two main European associations of communication researchers, the European Communication Association (ECA) and the European Consortium for Communications Research (ECCR).
 The Communication Law and Policy Section aims to provide a forum for the debate and analysis of past and current policy directions in the field of media and communication.